Home » Ted Bundy Seattle Locations » This Location

 In 1974, coeds started disappearing from Seattle and the wider Washington State area at an alarming rate.
 By the time summer rolled around, it had become obvious to most people that a predator was abducting young women.

-Although the authorities were investigating the disappearances, they were hamstrung by the fact that none of the victims' bodies had been found.
+Although the authorities were investigating the disappearances, they were hampered by the fact that none of the victims' bodies had been found.

 However, all of that changed on September 6th, 1974, when two grouse hunters stumbled across skeletal remains at this location on the outskirts of Issaquah.